The Secret Place (film)

 The Secret Place is a 1957 British crime film directed by Clive Donner and starring Belinda Lee and Ronald Lewis.
 It was written by Linette Perry.

 Plot

-In a badly bombed district in the East End of London after the second world war, a gang carries out a diamond robbery.
+In a badly bombed district in the East End of London after the Second World War, a gang carries out a diamond robbery.

 An adolescent boy, Freddie Haywood, has a crush on a kiosk attendant, Molly Wilson, who is engaged to Gerry Carter, a member of the gang.
 After the robbery, from a jeweller's in Hatton Garden, Gerry hides the diamonds inside Molly's record player.
-Not knowing this, Molly gives the player to Freddie as a thank-you gift.
-Freddie discovers the diamonds and the gang go after him.
+Freddie discovers the diamonds and the gang goes after him.